datagouv/cada.data.gouv.fr/README.md

 $ pip install cada
 ```

-You need to create the cada working directory, designed by ``$HOME`` in this documentation:
+You need to create the cada working directory, denoted by ``$HOME`` in this documentation:

 ```bash
 $ mkdir -p $HOME && cd $HOME